Uzair-Rana/Uzair-Rana/README.md

 ## Hi there 👋
-My name is Muhammad Uzair Anjum, and I am working as a data analyst along with Python.
+My name is Muhammad Uzair Anjum, and I am working as a data analyst along with Python development.

 - 🔭 I’m currently working on Automatic updating Data Analysis.
 - 🌱 I’m currently learning  Python Language.